adiya-fg/iq_quiz/README.md

 # iq_quiz

-the project is just for fun!
-anybody enjoy with these simple pizzles on leisure time!
+This project is just for fun!
+Anyone can enjoy these simple puzzles in their leisure time.